-A comprehensive and unique Adaptive Trail Rating System (ATR) developed to rate the accessibility of trails for adaptive riders.
+A comprehensive Adaptive Trail Rating (ATR) System developed to rate the accessibility of trails for adaptive riders.

 The ATR System assesses the level of accessibility of mountain-bike trails and their associated amenities for adaptive riders.
 The level of accessibility (rating) allows users to determine which trails are best suited for their ability and equipment.